 - overseeing continued compliance with Section 404 of SOX, through regular status reports submitted by the internal and external auditors;

-- reviewing the Group’s reporting systems and shared services and IT integration initiatives;
+- reviewing the Group’s IT transformation project and integration initiatives; and

-- reviewing issues raised on our Right to Speak helpline and the actions taken in response to those calls; and
+- reviewing issues raised on our Right to Speak helpline and the actions taken in response to those calls.

-The committee examined whether the Annual Report and Accounts for 2014 was fair, balanced and understandable and provided the information necessary for share owners to assess the Group’s performance, business model and strategy.
-The committee received an early final draft of the report for review and comment, as well as a report from the Disclosure Committee as to the governance relating to compilation of the report.
+A sub-committee of the Board including two members of this committee examined whether the Annual Report and Accounts for 2015 was fair, balanced and understandable and provided the information necessary for share owners to assess the Group’s position, performance, business model and strategy.
+The sub-committee received an early final draft of the report for review and comment, as well as a report from the Disclosure Committee as to the governance relating to compilation of the report.
 The Board subsequently considered the report as a whole and discussed the report’s tone, balance and language for compliance with these standards.
-The Board’s statement on the report is within Other statutory information.
+The Board’s statement on the report is here.

 Financial reporting and significant financial judgements

-Deloitte also reported to and discussed with the committee whether suitable accounting policies had been adopted in the financial statements for the year ended 2014 and whether management had made appropriate estimates and judgements.
-The areas of significant judgement considered by the committee and how these were addressed are set out below and reflect a number of the principal risk areas identified by the Board within Managing our risks:
+Deloitte also reported to and discussed with the committee whether suitable accounting policies had been adopted in the financial statements for the year ended 2015 and whether management had made appropriate estimates and judgements.
+The areas of significant judgement considered by the committee and how these were addressed are set out below and reflect a number of the principal risk areas identified by the Board in the Strategic report to share owners:

-- the restructuring charges to be incurred as part of a restructuring program commenced in the last quarter of 2014, including the IT transformation project and whether these are exceptional.
+- the restructuring charges incurred as part of a restructuring program in 2015 relating to Kantar, GroupM and IBOPE and whether these are exceptional.
 The committee supported management’s analysis of the nature of the restructuring charges;

-- the judgements made in determining the fair value of shares received as consideration and the gains made in 2014 on investments.
+- the judgements made in determining the gains on investments made in 2015 on the comScore, eRewards and Chime transactions.
 The committee agreed that the approach adopted by management is appropriate;

-- the judgements made in respect of revenue recognition, particularly as these relate to media volume income and media trading income.
+- the judgements made in respect of the recoverability of other media income and revenue recognition, particularly as these relate to media volume income and media trading income.
 The committee received briefings from Deloitte and management on the appropriateness of the policies adopted and the controls in place and challenged management to demonstrate the effectiveness of such controls;

 - the valuations of non-controlled investments, which are based on local management forecasts, recent third- party investment and other supporting information such as industry valuation multiples.
 The committee examined the valuations with management and considered the sample testing of the investments performed by Deloitte and agreed that the valuations were appropriate;